khushaljethava/khushaljethava.github.io/_posts/2026-04-06-Time-Series-Forecasting-with-Python.md

 **Prophet:** Business metrics with strong seasonality and holidays, missing data, multiple time series.

 **LSTM:** Complex non-linear patterns, large datasets, when accuracy matters more than interpretability.
+If you want to automate the model selection process, [AutoML tools](/posts/AutoML-with-Python-Automated-Machine-Learning/) can help benchmark multiple approaches quickly.

 ## Key Takeaways